aakers24/THM/Paths/SOC1/SOC1.md

     * For malware analysis considerations in constructing a sandbox include -

-        * A VM that mimcs the target environment.
+        * A VM that mimics the target environment.
 The VM requires the ability to take snapshots and revert to their states.

         * OS and Network monitoring tools/software.